 The third-party developers of the new UEFI BIOSes are the same developers that created the Standard legacy BIOSes – AMI, Award, Phoenix, etc.

 A standard legacy BIOS can be entered to examine or change before Windows starts to load by pressing its entry key, which is usually the Del or F1 key.
 An instruction on the startup screen says something like: “To enter setup press Del” or “DEL: Setup”.
 That entry method is also usually used by a UEFI BIOS, but that may not always the case because the UEFI can be entered from within Windows 8.1/10 by following a long click path and the motherboard manufacturer might want to make entry as difficult as possible.
 You should consult the PC’s user manual or its motherboard’s user manual for information on the UEFI.
 You can use the free CPU-Z utility to identify the make/model of motherboard and then visit the manufacturer’s website for the user manual, usually in the PDF format.

 The image below shows that information provided by the user manual of a MSI motherboard from 2015.
 Click on the image to view its full size.

 Some motherboards manufactured by MSI provide two UEFI BIOSes and a switch that allows switching between them.
-You should read your PC motherboard’s user manual to see what features it provides with regard to the BIOS itself and other components.
+You should read your PC motherboard’s user manual to see what features it provides with regard to the UEFI/BIOS itself and other components.